JEdwardsK/sei-project-one/README.md

 #### Enemy Movement

-Enemy movement had to be handled slightly different to the player's. rather than listening for a keypress, they had to move based on time.
-As such, their movement was handle through an interval.
+Enemy movement had to be handled slightly differently to the player's. rather than listening for a keypress, they had to move based on time.
+As such, their movement was handled through an interval.

-The aliens all moved to the right, untill they hit the boundary, at which point they moved down one and reversed their direction, repeating this until they reach the bottom of the screen.
+The aliens all moved to the right, until they hit the boundary, at which point they moved down one and reversed their direction, repeating this until they reached the bottom of the screen.

 Put more simply the steps were as follows:
-1) define variables for boundarys (`isBoundary()` and `isFloor()`, both output Booleans) and the direction (starting `let direction = 1`
+1) define variables for boundaries (`isBoundary()` and `isFloor()`, both output Booleans) and the direction (starting `let direction = 1`
 2)remove enemyClass class names from current positions
 3) dependant on direction, +/- 1 to current position
 4) add enemyClass class names to new position